mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

-MMGen's regtest mode, also known as Bob and Alice mode, provides a convenient front-end for bitcoind's regression test mode.
-It creates a private blockchain and a virtual network of two users who can perform all MMGen operations, including sending bitcoins to each other.
+MMGen's regtest mode, also known as Bob and Alice mode, uses the Bitcoin daemon's regression test feature to create a virtual network of two users who transact on a private blockchain.

+All of MMGen's functionality is available in regtest mode, making it an ideal way to learn to use the MMGen wallet without risking real coins.

-To transact as Bob or Alice, just add the '--bob' or '--alice' option to any MMGen command.
-MMGen will start and stop the Bitcoin daemon automatically as required.
-All of MMGen's functionality is available in this mode, making it an ideal, risk-free way to acquaint yourself with the MMGen wallet's features and transacting on the Bitcoin blockchain in general.
+To send a transaction or perform any other operation as Bob or Alice, just add the '--bob' or '--alice' option to the relevant MMGen command.
+MMGen will start and stop the Bitcoin daemon automatically as needed.

 This tutorial provides a quick, hands-on introduction.

-1. Create the blockchain and Bob and Alice's tracking wallets:
+1. Create the regtest blockchain and Bob and Alice's tracking wallets:

 		$ mmgen-regtest setup